|Something Borrowed Something Blue|

-In fact, carrying the bride over the threshold is a popular tradition that was thought to bring luck in a way to the new couple's union.
+Carrying the bride over the threshold is a popular tradition thought to bring luck to the new couple's union.
 But it didn't start out that way.
 This tradition started in ancient Rome where the bride had to show that she didn't want to leave her father's home, and so she was dragged across the threshold into the groom's home.
 This combined with the ancient belief that evil spirits hovered at the threshold to the new home waiting to curse the couple, started the practice of carrying the bride over the threshold so the spirits couldn't enter her body through the soles of her feet.
 It was a way to turn a "curse" into a "blessing" or bad luck into good.
 (Though it does leave one wondering whey they didn't worry about the spirits entering the groom).

 9 More Wedding Traditions for Luck